bevyengine/bevy-website/content/learn/contribute/policies/ai.md

   but not limited to: the model's training dataset, the dataset used for fine tuning the model, any data fetched during retrieval augmented generation (RAG), or extra context provided to the model in the prompt?
-- If AI generated works are considered derivative works, does the existing language of FOSS licenses currently in use by the Bevy Organziation have the language and legal framework to provide the same guarantees and protections?
+- If AI generated works are considered derivative works, do the FOSS licenses currently in use by the Bevy Organziation have the language and legal framework to provide the same guarantees and protections to both the licensor and licensee?
 - In the case that AI generated works are protected under copyright, who owns the copyright to the generated work?
 Is it the user that requested the generation?
 The owner of the LLM model or service?
 Who holds the rights to